flag-UK

 Words By Nick Dalton

-Belfast port sits in a major working harbour at the end of which the dramatic architecture of Titanic Belfast houses the story of the doomed liner which was launched here in 1911.
+Belfast port sits in a major working harbour at the end of which the dramatic architecture of Titanic Belfast houses the story of the doomed liner, which was launched here in 1911.

+Belfast is a place to wander, taking in grand maritime traditions while also enjoying a major shopping destination.
 You’ll find busy streets lined with fabulous architecture – such as the City Hall – and relaxing parks.

 How do I get to Belfast Port?

-BA flies here from Heathrow, easyJet from Gatwick, Luton, Liverpool and Bristol while Aer Lingus connects with Edinburgh, Glasgow, Leeds Bradford, Newcastle, Southampton, Manchester and Birmingham, Exeter and East Midlands, making it an easy departure point for visitors from around the UK as well as locals.
+BA flies here from Heathrow, easyJet from Gatwick, Luton, Liverpool and Bristol, while Aer Lingus connects with Edinburgh, Glasgow, Leeds Bradford, Newcastle, Southampton, Manchester and Birmingham, Exeter and East Midlands, making it an easy departure point for visitors from around the UK as well as locals.

-It’s also possible to arrive by ferry, although the Belfast cruise terminal is on the other side of the bay, around six miles: Stena Line from Liverpool and Cairnryan in Scotland, P&O from Cairnryan and Isle of Man Steam Packet Company from the Isle of Man.
+It’s also possible to arrive by ferry, although the Belfast cruise terminal is on the other side of the bay, around six miles: Stena Line from Liverpool and Cairnryan in Scotland, P&O from Cairnryan and the Isle of Man Steam Packet Company from the Isle of Man.
 Trains (two hours 15 minutes) arrive at the city from Dublin eight times daily.

 Is there a free shuttle from Belfast Port?

 Generally, yes.
-Belfast city runs shuttle buses every few minutes between the cruise terminal and the large Visit Belfast Welcome Centre across the road from City Hall although it’s up to cruise companies if they charge guests.
+Belfast city runs shuttle buses every few minutes between the cruise terminal and the large Visit Belfast Welcome Centre across the road from City Hall, although it’s up to cruise companies if they charge guests.
 Belfast cruise terminal has plenty of visitor information and a sizeable shop selling everything from foodie items to chunky Irish wool socks.

 Can you walk from a cruise ship into Belfast?